Galibier/AlgoPractise/KickStart/Round1/README.md

     Case #3: 1
     ```
     Sample #1

     In Case #1: Tambourine can add up to one session.
 The added sessions are marked in bold: 100 150 200 230.
 The difficulty is now 50.

     Sample #2

     In Case #1: Tambourine can add up to six sessions.
 The added sessions are marked in bold: 9 10 12 14 16 18 20 23 26 29 30.
 The difficulty is now 3.

     In Case #2: Tambourine can add up to three sessions.
 The added sessions are marked in bold: 1 2 3 4 5 6 7 8 9 10.
 The difficulty is now 1.
 Note that Tambourine only added two sessions.

 **Note #1:** Only Sample #1 is a valid input for Test set 1.
 Consequently, Sample #1 will be used as a sample test set for your submissions.

 **Note #2:** Unlike previous editions, in Kick Start 2020, all test sets are visible verdict test sets, meaning you receive instant feedback upon submission.

 ## Bundling (14pts, 21pts)

 Pip has N strings.
-Each string consists only of letters from A to Z. Pip would like to bundle their strings into groups of size K. Each string must belong to exactly one group.
-The score of a group is equal to the length of the longest prefix shared by all the strings in that group.
+Each string consists only of letters from A to Z. Pip would like to bundle their strings into groups of size K. Each string must belong to exactly one group.The score of a group is equal to the length of the longest prefix shared by all the strings in that group.
 For example:
-• The group {RAINBOW, RANK, RANDOM, RANK} has a score of 2 (the longest prefix is 'RA').
+    - The group {RAINBOW, RANK, RANDOM, RANK} has a score of 2 (the longest prefix is 'RA').
-• The group {FIRE, FIREBALL, FIREFIGHTER} has a score of 4 (the longest prefix is 'FIRE').
+    - The group {FIRE, FIREBALL, FIREFIGHTER} has a score of 4 (the longest prefix is 'FIRE').
-• The group {ALLOCATION, PLATE, WORKOUT, BUNDLING} has a score of 0 (the longest prefix is '').
+    - The group {ALLOCATION, PLATE, WORKOUT, BUNDLING} has a score of 0 (the longest prefix is '').
     Please help Pip bundle their strings into groups of size K, such that the sum of scores of the groups is maximized.

 - Input
 The first line of the input gives the number of test cases, T. T test cases follow.
 Each test case begins with a line containing the two integers N and K. Then, N lines follow, each containing one of Pip's strings.
 - Output